Summary

 The younger rabbits continuously show great respect to their elders.
 The elders are often consulted when making big decisions.
 There is a theme of mentorship throughout where older rabbits work with younger rabbits to train for their future professions.
 They choose each other and work closely together for the common good of the Mended Wood to be.

 There was nothing of concern sexually throughout any of the books.
 You do come to realize Heather and Smalls are in love.
 They embrace and hug, but they do this after they decide they will be married to each other.
 They do end up marrying and having a family in the end.
 Weezie and Pickett are the same.
 They never do anything sexual, but you come to realize they love each other very much.
-They also end up married at the end.

 The idea of prophecies and seers does exist throughout each book.
 There are certain seers who are able to predict what is going to happen.
 They are considered to be prophets.
 Since this is clearly a work of fiction, it did not concern me personally when choosing to read this series.